Serbo-Croatian Wikipedia: History

 The Serbo-Croatian Wikipedia was originally launched on 16 January 2002 at sh.wikipedia.com and moved to its current domain, sh.wikipedia.org, on 23 December 2002.
 On 12 December 2002, a separate Bosnian Wikipedia was founded, later incorporating articles from the original Serbo-Croatian Wikipedia.
 Subsequently, on 16 February 2003, separate Croatian and Serbian Wikipedias were launched.
-As of 2025, a Montenegrin Wikipedia does not exist; an experimental Crnogorska Enciklopedija operated between 2006 and 2008, but proposals for a Montenegrin Wikipedia have been rejected four times by the Language Committee of the Wikimedia Foundation.
+As of 2026, a Montenegrin Wikipedia does not exist; an experimental Crnogorska Enciklopedija operated between 2006 and 2008, but proposals for a Montenegrin Wikipedia have been rejected four times by the Language Committee of the Wikimedia Foundation.

 The Serbo-Croatian Wikipedia was locked in February 2005 due to inactivity but was reopened in May 2005.
 Some users opposed its reopening, including Caesarion, who acknowledged the mutual intelligibility of Serbo-Croatian with Bosnian, Croatian, and Serbian but stated that "the wounds of the nineties Balkan wars are all too fresh to... let Serbs, Croats and Bosniaks cooperate on one Wikipedia.
 We must use separate Wikipedias just to keep the whole project peaceful."
 However, the arguments for reopening prevailed, largely due to the efforts of editors such as Pokrajac, who stated: "So, this Wikipedia (if you open it) will be absolutely NPOV, liberal and antinationalist.
 Many liberal and antinationalist people said that they are talking Serbo-Croatian despite Balkan war(s)."
-Richard Rogers (2015) wrote that the establishment of separate Wikipedias for Bosnian, Croatian, and Serbian was a response to "burden of collaboration after the Balkan wars".